csb324/eleventy-obsidian-ninareth/notes/Events/Mysteries/Freya's Mysterious Circles.md

 [[Freya's Mysterious Circles|Mysterious Circles]] were carved into [[Winifey]]'s back.
 As [[Cinder]] pierces the [[Ring of Efreet Summoning]] [[Jade]]'s glasses flash ([[Whats up with Jade's Glasses]]?), her briefcase pulls out a card referencing [[Freya's Mysterious Circles]].

+In the [[Halls of the Dead]] A body hung furthest in the room is missing his left hand.
+The one near the skeleton's magic has a [[Dunamantic Ruby Eye]], after 'checking' [[Jade]] goes to grab it and discovers it's connected somehow, but pulls with a mucus-covered tendon where it seemed to be attached internally. [[Jade]]'s glasses flash ([[Whats up with Jade's Glasses]]?) and she notices on the back of the ruby, is a symbol [[Freya's Mysterious Circles]].